Polygraph (duplicating device): Descending pantograph

-A second pair of parallelogram links maintains vertical correspondence between the two pens ("D" and "E" on diagram).
+A second pair of parallelogram links maintains vertical correspondence between the two pens ("D" and "E" in diagram).
 These consist of two variable parallelogram frames attached at a common edge, one of which is also attached to the bridge, while the other is attached to one of the pen supports at each corner.
 The projecting sides of the upper frame consist of parallel linkages.

 Pen lift transfer

 The combination of forces between the horizontal and vertical enables the pen lift of the principal pen grasped by the user from the paper to be transferred to the copying pen.